 If you’d rather watch a movie while sprawled on blankets or in lawn chairs, there are outdoor options in Bucks County!
 Some are completely free, and the others are very reasonable when you consider you won’t be dropping big bucks on movie theater concessions.

 Here are a few to check out: Upper Southampton Parks & Rec’s Movies in the Park, Warwick Township Movies in the Park, Mid Atlantic Event Group Drive In Movie Nights.

 Visit a Local Nature Center

 If you and your kids love to explore the outdoors, consider visiting a local nature center!
 We like to visit Silver Lake Nature Center in Bristol because we can take a nice shady walk, stop by the playground and then visit the turtles inside the Visitor Center on the way out.
-It’s also less than 10 minutes from home.
-But this summer, we might need to make the drive to check out the Churchville Nature Center.
-The gardens look so beautiful!
+We also enjoyed the Churchville Nature Center last summer.